mjkmain/BOK-VQA/README.md

-# [AAAI2024] BOK-VQA
+# BOK-VQA
-BOK-VQA : Bilingual Outside Knowledge-based Visual Question Answering via Graph Representation Pretraining
+[AAAI2024]BOK-VQA : Bilingual Outside Knowledge-based Visual Question Answering via Graph Representation Pretraining

 ## BOK-VQA Dataset
 BOK-VQA dataset comprising 17,836 samples and 282,533 knowledge triples.
 Each sample contained of an image, question, answer, and $k$ external knowledge IDs that are necessary to solve a question.